$530 Find Cheap Flights from the United States to New Zealand

 Most popular time to fly (28% more expensive on average)

-Flight from Dallas/Fort Worth Airport to Auckland
+Flight from Los Angeles to Auckland

 Flights from the United States to New Zealand: the best tips from KAYAK users